There are no items in your bag at this time.

 What are they known for?
 Sheet masks are part of the Korean skincare craze that has swept the skincare industry globally.
 These fiber, rubber, gel, or cloth-like masks are saturated with skincare ingredients that you leave on skin for a period of time, allowing the ingredients to soak in before removing the sheet.

 The downside?
 Sheet masks tend to be messy and less cost effective than regular facial masks.
-Moreover, there isn’t any research showing that the delivery system has any advantages.
+Moreover, there isn’t any research showing that the delivery system has any advantages over traditional masks.

 The upside?
 A sheet mask can be fun for the novelty of it, but you can get the same exact types of ingredients in regular facial masks, which are more efficient at delivering ingredients to skin.